Forsrobin/Twinfob/README.md

 # Twinfob
-A native application that will do some coll stuff
+A native application that will do some cool stuff